GeekEast/zenbyte.biz/docs/events/build-self-healing-code.md

-# BUild self-healing code with generative AI on AWS
+# Build self-healing code with generative AI on AWS

 - error happens
 - ai review find cause and source code
 - raise a PR for developer's review